late-cretaceous/simulation-frame/README.md

 ## 📚 Examples

-For complete examples, see the [examples directory](https://github.com/yourusername/simulation-frame/tree/main/examples) in the repository.
+For complete examples, see the examples in the repository.

 - `SimpleSimulation`: Basic entity movement with food
 - `PredatorPrey`: Classic predator-prey ecosystem